rafaelmosquim/forge/paper.md

 *Notes: FORGE simulations used the “Likely” dataset and Brazil grid electricity factor.
 Boundary: crude steel (as-cast), selected via “Validation (as cast)” option.*

 The validation shows strong agreement for BF-BOF.
-The EAF-Scrap and DRI-EAF routes routes show significantly lower emissions in FORGE due to Brazil's renewable-heavy electricity grid (84% renewable in 2023), compared to the global average grid mix reflected in Worldsteel data.
+The EAF-Scrap and DRI-EAF routes show significantly lower emissions in FORGE due to Brazil's renewable-heavy electricity grid (84% renewable in 2023), compared to the global average grid mix reflected in Worldsteel data.

 ## Model Configuration